sciseim/FusionMaParse/README.md

   type in e.g. 50 for 50% and press the Enter key

-3. The script will output all fusion/chimearic transcripts above your threshold to the bottom of your screen
+3. The script will output all fusion/chimearic transcripts above your threshold at the bottom of your screen

    e.g. if you have 10 samples, a cutoff of 60%, and the fusion C1orf86->LOC100128003 is found in 7 out of 10 samples.